This article is part of a series on advice for freelance artists.

 “Go back to the fundamentals,” is a blanket statement that is correct.
 But unless someone receives specific feedback on issues with their artwork, that advice does little good.

 The fundamentals of art and design is an enormously large topic, even though it generally refers to the basics: the principles and elements of design, composition, the ability to see angle and proportion, the ability to draw those things accurately, and understanding the physics of lighting.
 To do all of those things correctly, you have to understand a lot about how the world works.

-The fundamentals is something that is taught in the best art schools and college programs, but are not taught very well online.
+The fundamentals are taught in the best art schools and college programs but are not taught very well online.
 If you are self-taught, the fundamentals are very difficult to cultivate.
 Most blog posts, YouTube videos, and online courses either don’t cover it, or they try to cram years worth of college-level fundamental skills into just a few hours.

 I hate saying, “learn the fundamentals,” because I can’t provide a good enough answer right now.
 The answer is an entire curriculum that is in development.

 As soon as Squirrel Logic has the answer to that question, this article will be updated to reflect that.
 Until then, subscribe to the Twitter feed, and take good art classes that actually teach those fundamental skills.
 Learn to draw from life.
 Learn to paint from life.
 You’ll pick up a lot of foundational skills that way.

 Aside from it being the basis of all visual design, it’s important because the market is constantly evolving.
 Trends, software, and jobs change all the time.
 But there are things that never change.
 If you put your time and effort into learning the things that never change, you’ll have a better foundation to pivot your career when it becomes necessary or advantageous to stay employed.